spuiuk/spuiuk.github.io/notes/odf/cephcsi_developer.md

 ## To deploy your test ceph-csi using the examples in the rook directory

 - Create a new repository on quay.io for the cephcsi devel image.
 For example, https://quay.io/spuiuk/ceph-csi:test is where I host my ceph-csi images
-- Make the necessary modifications for the ceph-csi repo, commit the patches and build the image with the following
+- Make the necessary modifications for the ceph-csi repo, commit the patches and build the image with the script above.
 - Use the build script above to build the image and push onto your test repository.
 - Modify the rook example by copying ROOKDIR/deploy/examples/operator.yaml to ROOKDIR/deploy/examples/operator-devel.yaml and modifying it
 ```
 110c110,111
 <   # ROOK_CSI_CEPH_IMAGE: "quay.io/cephcsi/cephcsi:v3.8.0"
 ---
->   ROOK_CSI_CEPH_IMAGE: "quay.io/spuiuk/ceph-csi:test"
+>   ROOK_CSI_CEPH_IMAGE: "quay.io/spuiuk/ceph-csi:canary"
 563c564,566
 ```